Sale to Prior Owner (Repurchase)

 - If the parcel is sold or conveyed, the privilege of repurchasing automatically ends at the time of the sale or conveyance.

-Any parcel which was classified as non-homestead property on the date of forfeiture may be repurchased anytime within one year from the date of forfeiture, providing it has not already been sold or conveyed.
+Any parcel which was classified as non-homestead property on the date of forfeiture may be repurchased anytime within six months from the date of forfeiture, providing it has not already been sold or conveyed.

-The county is not required to wait one year before selling or conveying a parcel; it may be sold or conveyed anytime during the one-year window of time for repurchasing.
+The county is not required to wait six months before selling or conveying a parcel; it may be sold or conveyed anytime during the six month window of time for repurchasing.

 If the parcel is sold or conveyed, the privilege of repurchasing automatically ends at the time of the sale or conveyance.